ghfri-code/Housing-Price-Prediction/README.md

 ![logo](images/fig12.png)
 ![logo](images/fig13.png)

-Sqft_living has the highest positive correlation with price.
 Price has a high positive correlation with bathrooms, grade, sqft_above, and sqft_living15.
 Price has a low positive correlation with bedrooms, floors, waterfront, view, sqft_basement, and latitude.
 Price has no clear relationship with sqft_lot, condition, house_age, yr_renovated, zipcode, longitude, and sqft_lot15.